 This is list of all Susan Isabel Dacre’s works, confirmed or attributed, compiled from lists of works in public and private collections, auction records, vendor web sites, exhibition catalogues, newspaper mentions and other sources.

-Note: some works have titles which are too generalised – e.g., ‘Portrait of a woman’, ‘Coastal scene’, etc. – or have too little or no supporting information to enable them to be listed as single work here.
+Note: some works mentioned in the above referances have titles which are too generalised – e.g., ‘Portrait of a woman’, ‘Coastal scene’, etc. – or have to little supporting information to enable them to be usefully included in the list below.

 - A Devonshire fishing boy.